laurilopes/api_docs/v1/documentation/resources/petitions.md

             <td><code>string</code> of comma-separated field names</td>
             <td>
                 (Optional) The fields of the petition data object that will be returned for each petition in the response.
-It should be the field names (described in
+The parameter should include the field names (described in
                 <code>GET petitions/:petition_id</code>), separated
                 by commas.
 Omitting this parameter will return all available